Rhimeth/COSC-612-Project/README.md

 A project built by Towson University students for their Software Engineering class (COSC 612)

+- !!! must put in the .env file for root in order to use POSTGRES on railway and LLM API

 Front End
 - Has it's own development server using Vite